 The important thing to do here is to not lock yourself into one kind of job search.
 By expanding to different types of search parameters you enter, will open up more job opportunities.
 Another thing to do, and I realize this will be difficult for many to accept, is that you may need to alter the type of work you will do.

 What I mean here is that, it may become necessary to seek out and accept a work position that is not your dream job, but is required in order gain steady employment.

 Sometimes you may have to change career paths so that you can continue to get a paycheck.
 Taking just about any kind of job position will be necessary for many.
 When economic times improve, you may be able to change positions, companies or careers again.

 Another tactic is to visit and apply for a job direct at the employer’s website.
 Today, many employers have planned for and allow online job applications through their official employment web sites.
 Quite frankly, most want you to initiate contact through an internet portal.

 Target a few companies in your local area, find their internet site and see if they have a section devoted to careers, job openings and applications so you can apply online.
 This makes applying for employment quick and convenient.
 Once you have put out applications, be sure to follow up.
 Employers like to hire people who are determined to succeed.
 Do not give up, and keep trying.

 Get a Little Help with these Employment Resources

 How To Get A Job In 30 Days Or LessHow To Find A Job: When There Are No Jobs:Job!: Learn How to Find Your Next Job InThe Job-Hunter’s Survival Guide: How to Find a Rewarding JobHow to Find a Job on LinkedIn, Facebook, Twitter andHow to Find a Job

-Even though it can be frustrating, do not give up.
+Even though it can be frustrating learning how to find a job, do not give up.
 Keep trying and modifying your approach to prospective employers.
 Sooner or later, you will get a chance to prove yourself.
 Good luck.

 Keep trying and good luck.